BriefFiniteElementNet/BFE.Net.devdocs/docs/loads/elementLoads/uniformload.rst

 -------------
 ``UniformLoad.Direction`` which is a property of ``UniformLoad`` with type of ``Vector``, defines the direction of uniform load.
 An instance of ``Vector`` class defines a vector in 3d space with three components of ``X``, ``Y`` and ``Z``.
 Note that length of vector is not takken into account, only its direction is used.

-Look at examples section for more information on how to use.
+Look at examples section and definition of local CoordinationSystem in BarElement, TriangleElement, etc. for more information on how to use.

 Examples